What the DAAM: Interpreting Stable Diffusion Using Cross Attention: Introduction

+We probe Stable Diffusion to provide insight into the workings of large diffusion models.
+With a focus on text-to-image attribution, our central research question is, \textit{``How does an input word influence parts of a generated image?''} To this, we first propose to produce two-dimensional attribution maps for each word by combining cross-attention maps in the model, as delineated in Section~\ref{sec:daam-approach}.
+A related work in prompt-guided editing from \citet{hertz2022prompt} conjectures that per-head cross attention relates words to areas in Imagen-generated images, but they fall short of constructing global per-word attribution maps.
+We name our method diffusion attentive attribution maps, or DAAM for short---see Figure~\ref{fig:example} for an example.

+To evaluate the veracity of DAAM, we apply it to a semantic segmentation task~\cite{lin2014microsoft} on generated imagery, comparing DAAM maps with annotated segments.
+We attain a 58.9--64.8 mean intersection over union (mIoU) score, which is competitive with unsupervised segmentation models, described in Section~\ref{sec:obj-attr}.
+We further bolster these noun attribution results using a generalized study covering all parts of speech, such as adjectives and verbs.
+Through human annotation, we show that the mean opinion score~(MOS) is above fair to good~(3.4--4.2) on interpretable words.

+Next, we characterize how relationships in the syntactic space of prompts relate to those in the pixel space of images.
+We assess head--dependent DAAM map interactions across ten common syntactic relationships, finding that, for some, the heat map of the dependent strongly subsumes that of the head, while the opposite is true for others.
+For still others, such as coreferent word pairs, the words' maps greatly overlap, indicating identity.
+We assign visual intuition to our observations; for example, we conjecture that the maps of verbs contain those of their subjects, because verbs often contextualize both the subjects and their surroundings.

+Finally, we form hypotheses to further examine our syntactic findings, studying semantic phenomena through the lens of DAAM, particularly those affecting the generation quality.
+In Section~\ref{sec:cohypo-entanglement}, we demonstrate that, in constructed prompts with two distinct nouns, cohyponyms have worse quality, e.g., ``a giraffe and a zebra'' generates either a giraffe \textit{or} a zebra, but not both.
+We observe that cohyponym status and generation incorrectness each increases the amount of overlap between the heat maps.
+We also show in Section~\ref{sec:adj-entanglement} that descriptive adjectives attend too broadly across the image, far beyond the nouns they modify.
+If we hold the scene layout fixed~\cite{hertz2022prompt} and vary only the adjective, the entire image changes, not just the noun.
+These two phenomena suggest feature entanglement, where objects are entangled with both the scene and other objects.

-In summary, our contributions are as follows: \textbf{(1)} we propose a novel attribution method for interpreting diffusion models, targeted at measuring which parts of the generated image the words influence most; \textbf{(2)} we are the first to derive and evaluate an unsupervised open-vocabulary semantic segmentation approach for generated images; and \textbf{(3)} we provide new insight into how part of speech relates to the images.
+In summary, our contributions are as follows: \textbf{(1)} we propose and evaluate an attribution method, novel within the context of interpreting diffusion models, measuring which parts of the generated image the words influence most; \textbf{(2)} we provide new insight into how syntactic relationships map to generated pixels, finding evidence for directional imbalance in head--dependent DAAM map overlap, alongside visual intuition~(and counterintuition) in the behaviors of nominals, modifiers, and function words; and \textbf{(3)} we shine light on failure cases in diffusion models, showing that descriptive adjectival modifiers and cohyponyms result in entangled features and DAAM maps.